xlsynth/dslx-llm/README.md

 of constructs that are **more semantically similar to software** should aid in the construction of **correct, robust hardware computation**.

-By analogy: we don't try to get LLMs to emit correct assembly from natural descriptions because they get an uplift from the higher level semantics in a similar fashion to how humans get a productivity, reasoning, and correctness uplift from the higher level languages we use.
+**By analogy to software High Level Languages:** we don't try to get LLMs to emit correct assembly from natural descriptions because they get an uplift from the higher level semantics in a similar fashion to how humans get a productivity, reasoning, and correctness uplift from the higher level languages we use.

 ## Developer Tips